NicoJuicy/LearnML/ml/imbalanced_data.md

 For example, an imbalanced multiclass classification problem may have 80 percent examples in the first class, 18 percent in the second class, and 2 percent in a third class.

 ## Causes of Class Imbalance

-The imbalance to the class distribution in an imbalanced classification predictive modeling problem may have many causes.
+The imbalance of the class distribution in an imbalanced classification predictive modeling problem may have many causes.

 There are two main groups of causes for the imbalance we may want to consider: data sampling and properties of the domain.